seatable/seatable-admin-docs/manual/docker/Enterprise-Edition/Deploy SeaTable-EE with Docker.md

 The following assumptions and conventions are used in the rest of this document:

 * `/opt/seatable` is the directory of SeaTable.
 If you decide to put SeaTable in a different directory - which you can - adjust all paths accordingly.
 * SeaTable uses two [Docker volumes](https://docs.docker.com/storage/volumes/) for persisting data generated in its database and SeaTable Docker container.
 The volumes' [host paths](https://docs.docker.com/compose/compose-file/compose-file-v2/#volumes) are /opt/seatable/mysql-data and /opt/seatable/seatable-data, respectively.
 It is not recommended to change these paths.
-If you do, keep that in mind when following these instructions.
+If you do, account for that when following these instructions.
 * All configuration and log files for SeaTable and the webserver Nginx are stored in the volume of the SeaTable container.
 * Due to SeaTable's cloud first approach, these instructions only elaborate on the deployment of SeaTable's latest version.
 (Earlier versions of SeaTable EE can be installed using these instructions.
 Just download the image of the version in question from [Docker Hub](https://hub.docker.com/r/seatable/seatable-enterprise/tags?page=1&ordering=last_updated) and adjust the docker-compose file accordingly.
 Earlier versions may not be compatible with the SeaTable plugins available on SeaTable's Market though.)

-### Installing docker
+### Installing Docker

 Use the [official installation guide](https://docs.docker.com/engine/install/) for your OS to install Docker.